TROPICAL ARTISTS DIRECTORY Continued...

-Christine Eyres works from her studio in the northern beaches of Cairns.
+Christine Eyres worked from her studio in the northern beaches of Cairns but is now in Fremantle, WA.
 She examines stories and concepts relating to the human condition, rendering her observations in layers of paint - and meaning.

-Jim Cobb is a paint manufacturer as well as a painter, his laboratory and studio both being, until recently, in Julatten near Port Douglas.
+Jim Cobb is a paint manufacturer as well as a painter, his laboratory and studio both being, until recently, in Julatten near Port Douglas - now in Sydney.
 Australian landscapes, rendered in harmonious colour on canvas or paper, give an impression of grandeur and beauty.

 Josephine Cobb, sadly, died suddenly in October 2010 and is greatly missed by her family and many friends.
 She shared an interest in landscape painting with husband, Jim, and frequently travelled inland with Jim and painter friends to capture the 'red heart' en plein air, with impressive results.